jabbermouth/blog/docs/Technology/Tutorials/2021/2021-04-25-Build-a-Docker-container-from-your-SQL-backup.md

 GO
 ```

 Note that your database will not be MyDatabase_Data and MyDatabase_Log so you will need to replace these values with your actual database file names.
-Note that sometimes the equivalent of MyDatabase_Data doesn’t have _Data on the end.
+Note that sometimes the equivalent of MyDatabase_Data doesn't have _Data on the end.

 To build the container, you then run the following command from within your folder: